petedavis22/Small-Cap-Value-Fund-Performance/README.md

 Our report is written up under the file name 'Homework 2 Report'.

-Our code is under the file name 'Homework 2 - Small-Cap Value Performance.ipynb'.
+Our code is under the file name 'Homework 2 - Small Cap Value Fund Performance.ipynb'.

 # Team Members
 Sujay Chebbi \